 When someone dies and leaves behind an auto loan, the lender can repossess the car.
 If the loan balance is greater than the value of the car, the bank will write off the difference.
 If there is a cosigner on the auto loan, the bank will pursue the cosigner for the loan balance.

 If heirs wish to keep the vehicle, they can simply continue to make payments on the loan until it is paid in full.
 Lenders will usually not take action unless the loan goes into default.

-Private student loans may be another matter.
+Private student loans have different requirements.
 If the estate does not have enough assets to repay the loan, private lenders generally have no recourse unless there was a cosigner.
-In some cases, banks have pursued a co-signer after the student passed away.
+In some cases, banks have pursued a cosigner after the student passed away.
 Several private student loan providers, including Wells Fargo and Sallie Mae, have given up this practice and will write off the loan when the student dies.

 Other types of unsecured loans are handled similarly to private student loans.
 Any loan with a cosigner will become the cosigner’s responsibility.
 In the absence of a cosigner, if the decedent’s estate has enough assets to pay the outstanding debt, the executor must sell assets and pay off the loan.
 Otherwise, the lender will write off any remaining balance.

 If your home is mortgaged at the time of your death, and your heirs would like to keep the house, they can choose to do so as long as there is enough money in the estate.
 Life insurance proceeds are often tapped to ensure beneficiaries can afford to hold onto the home instead of selling it to pay off other debts.

 Surviving spouses have a little more legal protection.
 A 1982 federal law allows them to take over the mortgage on a home without having to immediately pay the loan in full, although they may have to demonstrate creditworthiness and the financial capacity to keep up with payments.